rafah1/Robot-RACECAR/README.md

 | RC Servo Multiplexer (optional) | 1 | $7.95 | [Amazon](https://www.amazon.com/gp/product/B00V3XMLEG/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&amp;psc=1) |
 | Servo Extension Cable Pack (optional) | 1 | $7.99 | [Amazon](https://amzn.to/2SMnkSM) |

+(This bill of materials is inspired on the [Nvidia jetracer](https://github.com/NVIDIA-AI-IOT/jetracer/blob/master/docs/tamiya/bill_of_materials.md), with modifications which reduce the cost and also improves some components)
+No need for 3D printing, all components can be mounted to the wooden tray using the Nylon Hex Standoffs and Nuts Kit (the tray can be easily perforated).
+For the wiring you can check [here](https://github.com/rafah1/Robot-RACECAR/blob/main/docs/tamiya/hardware_setup.md).

 ## Algorithms